dinomite505/learning_docker/docker-container-assignment/README.md

 ## Assignment info
 <br>

-1. Run a Nginx, Apache and MySQL server (MySQL needs to have environment variable set)
+1. Run three containers (Nginx, Apache and MySQL) using corresponding Docker images (MySQL needs to have environment variable set)
-2. Assign the appropriate ports to each of them
+2. Containers should run in the background (detached)
-3. Containers should run in the background (detached)
+3. Name the containers
-4. Name the containers
+4. Assign the appropriate ports to each of them
 5. Create a custom network and assign each containers to it (this can be done upon container creation or as a separate task)
 6. Check if all containers are created
 7. Inspect your custom network to see if all containers are assigned to it